litong01/atom/README.md

 ## One time environment setup

    * Pull Astra [polaris](https://github.com/NetApp-Polaris/polaris) source code if you have not.
-   * Use your NetApp BlueXP user id and password create a file like [this](/scripts/beta/auth2.json), save it in a secure place.
-If you do not have BlueXP id, go to [NetApp BlueXP](https://cloudmanager.netapp.com/working-environments) to sign up.
    * Set up environment variables.
 Use this [example](myenv.sh) script to create your own and save it in a secure place so that you can easily run `source myenv.sh` when you need to.
    * Ensure `/etc/hosts` file has entry `127.0.0.1 integration.astra.netapp.io`